Art Club Constitution

 Section 2: Voting Membership Criteria

-Upon joining Art Club, all members are "voters" and have the power to vote on issues which arise within club meetings.
+Upon joining Art Club, all members become “voters”, and have the ability to vote on topics during the club meetings.
 Along with this privilege comes the expectation and responsibility of attending a majority of the meetings.
-The executive officials have the authority to revoke a member's voting membership, but must agree that the member has unreasonably neglected his! her responsibility.
+The executive officials have the authority to revoke a member's voting membership, while agreeing/disagreeing that the member has unreasonably neglected his/her responsibility.
 Upon losing voting membership, the member can regain their membership after going to at least two thirds of all Art Club meetings for the year.

-Members who are studying abroad automatically become non- voting members, but resume their voting membership when they return to CSB/SJU.
+Members who are studying abroad automatically become non-voting members, but may resume their voting membership upon their return to CSB/SJU.

 Section 3: Responsibilities